Simulation-enhanced High-density Magnetomyographic Quantum Sensor Systems for Decoding Neuromuscular Control During Motion

 For this purpose, we will:

-1. Design the first high-density MMG prototypes with up to 96 OPMs.
+1. Design the first high-density MMG prototypes with up to 96 OPMs

-2. Develop custom calibration techniques.
+2. Develop custom calibration techniques

-3. Record magnetic fields induced by contracting skeletal muscles at the highest resolution ever measured.
+We will record magnetic fields induced by contracting skeletal muscles at the highest resolution ever measured.

 Data Utilisation

-Such data, combined with advanced computational musculoskeletal system models, will allow us to derive robust and reliable source localisation and separation algorithms.
+Such data, combined with the advanced computational musculoskeletal system models, will allow us to derive robust and reliable source localisation and separation algorithms.
 This will provide us with unique input for subject-specific neuromuscular models.

 Applications